linuxshark/nginx-ingress-ssl/README.md

       name: letsencrypt-prod
     http01: {}
 ```

+What you really need to careful at this step is, filling your own email address.
+And acme-v02 version on server tap.
+I spent pretty long time following older version tutorials and i dont get the reason qhy with acme-v01 doesn't work

 Apply it...

 ```
 kubectl apply -f clusterissuer.yaml
 ```

-What you need to careful at this step is, filling your own email address.
-And acme-v02 version on server tap.
-I spent pretty long time following older version tutorials

 **6. Run follow in order to check the status of Clusterissuer**